openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 tripleo-ci-base-standalone-standard
 -----------------------------------
-It contains a set of ansible variables and playbooks used in most standalone and standalone scenario jobs.
+It contains a set of ansible variables and playbooks used in vanilla standalone and standalone based scenario jobs.

 The standalone job consists of single node overcloud deployment.